Macro Finance II

 - Chair: Janice C. Eberly, Northwestern University

 Exorbitant Privilege?
-The Bond Market Subsidy of Prospective Fallen Angels
+Quantitative Easing and the Bond Market Subsidy of Prospective Fallen Angels

 The Rise of Bond Financing in Europe